 Asset Holdings Raymond Terrace, Heatherbrae, Mallabula, Medowie and Nelson Bay depots.
 Desired Level of Service Statement That the depots are safe, meet the needs of the users and Council's environmental obligations.
-Available Data set data is stored in C stem and is mapped in council's centralised as: sets and accounting Last Condition Survey The last condition surveys were conducted in May, 2014.
+Available Data set data is stored in C stem and is mapped i Council's centralised ass n Council's GIS. sets and accounting Last Condition Survey The last condition surveys were conducted in May, 2014.
 All subsequent inspections undertaken have been as preventative maintenance.
-General Assessment Co ondition Rating % \$CRC of Condition 1 Near Perfect 2 Good 20 \$1,116,600 3 Satisfactory 20 \$1,116,600 4 Very Poor 60 \$3,349,800 5 Unserviceable Total 100.00 \$5,583,000 Main Findings • The Raymond Terrace Works Depot can be described as being in the majority, functionally obsolescent as major repairs and upgrade are necessary in order to meet required service levels.
+General Assessment Co ondition Rating % \$CRC of Condition 1 Near Perfect 2 Good 20 \$1,116,600 3 Satisfactory 20 \$1,116,600 4 Very Poor 60 \$3,349,800 5 Unserviceable Total 100.00 \$5,583,000 Main Findings The Raymond Terrace Works Depot can be described as being in the majority, functionally obsolescent as major repairs and upgrade are necessary in order to meet required service levels.
 This work cannot be undertaken in a manner that is cost effective.
 It is recommended and proposed that the facility be redeveloped adjacent to the Council's administration building in Raymond Terrace.
-The Heatherbrae Depot is a secondary site for storage and • stockpiling activities for the Parks and Gardens unit and although of an older style it is considered to adequately meet the current and projected levels of service demand.
+The Heatherbrae Depot is a secondary site for storage and stockpiling activities for the Parks and Gardens unit and although of an older style it is considered to adequately meet the current and projected levels of service demand.
 The Nelson Bay Depot is the smaller of Council's main depots with stockpiling and storage operations undertaken together with the permanent housing of some administration and operational staff.
 The general condition of the asset reflects the ability to meet current service demand and anticipated future demand.
 Also reflected in the current asset condition is the ongoing preventative maintenance undertaken.
 Condition and performance monitoring is undertaken through regular proactive inspection programs.
-The Mallabula Parks Depot and the Medowie Parks Depot can both be described as secondary depots established as readily accessible sites for stockpiling for roads and parks maintenance operations.
-Both sites are considered able to meet their demand Future requirements over the medium to longer term.
-Continue with the depot redevelopment of the Raymond Terrace depot and the relocation of the Nelson Bay depot to surrender the
+The Mallabula Parks Depot and the Medowie Parks Depot can both be described as secondary depots established as readily accessible sites for stockpiling for roads and parks maintenance

+Future Actions Continue with the depot redevelopment of the Raymond Terrace depot and the relocation of the Nelson Bay depot to surrender the Crown Lands parcel.